ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@clervaux-11:~$
 ```

-You can also use following command to get connected to the node:
+You can also use the following command to get connected to the node:

 ```bash
 [user@fluxembourg|~]$ oarsub -C